arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 dedicating it yet another symbol, and letting its signature lead the way.
 Then, hopefully, we will manage to use the new operator to express, in a smarter and more concise way, some of the things we have distilled so far.
+Ideally, we could discover that the new operator is so powerful to incorporate `map` itself.
-And you guessed it right!
-We are going to distill `<*>` which, with a burst of creativity, we are going to call "apply" or `ap`.
+Without further ado, let's distill `<*>`.
+With a burst of creativity, we will call it "apply" or `ap`.

 Let's recover from where we left: